TRANSPORTATION in WICHITA

 Since the widespread acquistion of the personal automobile in the 1950s, Wichitans have traditionally avoided public transportation.
 In fact, by the 1960s, using public transportation was widely considered a sign of poverty or incompetence, and consequently a source of embarrassment.

 Long-term, socio-economic changes may have begun to reduce these bias-based behaviors.
-But a resurgence of racism, locally and nationally, in recent years, does not bode well for the future of efficient transporation in Wichita.
+But a resurgence of racism, locally and nationally, in recent years -- and growing tolerance and implicit support for it at every level of government -- does not bode well for the future of efficient transportation in Wichita.

 Participate - Let your voice be heard!